Writing

 Designers are trained to sit in ambiguity without immediately turning it into machinery.
 That matters.
 But now we can also build enough of the machinery to understand its shape.
 We can prototype with live data.
 We can notice when the data model is fighting the user's mental model.
 We can see when an automation creates a trust problem before it creates a productivity win.
 We can make the last mile feel humane.

 That last question matters more than I used to think.
-The strongest work is not only the screen or the prototype.
-It is the durable pattern left behind: the critique routine, the source-of-truth rule, the design-system update, the eval rubric, the skill another person can run without needing me in the room.
+The strongest work includes the durable pattern left behind: the critique routine, the source-of-truth rule, the design-system update, the eval rubric, the skill another person can run without needing me in the room.

 Shipping is becoming a design material

-This is why I care so much about live artifacts.
-Motion clips, public-data prototypes, Notion operating systems, skills, routines, working product surfaces.
-They are not decorations around the design process.
-They are the process becoming visible.
+I care so much about live artifacts because they make the process visible: motion clips, public-data prototypes, Notion workspaces, skills, routines, working product surfaces.

-The future of design is not designers doing every job.
-It is designers getting close enough to the work that our judgment becomes more useful, more grounded, and harder to hand-wave away.
+I want designers close enough to the work that our judgment becomes more useful, more grounded, and harder to hand-wave away.

 What I want from design now